ThatOtherZach/Eventic/replit.md

 # Event Ticket Management System

 ## Overview
 This is a full-stack event ticketing application built with React and Express.js.
 It enables users to create and manage events, generate tickets, and validate them via QR codes.
 The system provides a complete event management workflow with a modern web interface, robust backend API, comprehensive error logging, and Bootstrap-style user notifications.
 It includes features like location-based routing, a unified event form, smart event sorting, and a simplified image system.
 Advanced functionalities include P2P ticket validation, an event reputation system, a ticket resale mechanism, and NFT minting for validated tickets.
-The system implements a 69-day data retention policy with automated archiving.
+The system implements a 69-day data retention policy with automated archiving and a comprehensive role-based access control (RBAC) system for managing user permissions.
 The interface features subtle Windows 98-inspired styling for a nostalgic touch.

 ## User Preferences
 Preferred communication style: Simple, everyday language.